liferay/liferay-screens/ios/Documentation/UserPortraitScreenlet.md

 - `- screenlet:onUserPortraitResponseImage:`: Called when an image is received from the server.
 You can then apply image filters (grayscale, for example) and return the new image.
 You can return the original image supplied as the argument if you don't want to modify it.
 - `- screenlet:onUserPortraitError:`: Called when an error occurs in the process.
 The `NSError` object describes the error.
-- `onUserPortraitUploaded(userAttributes)`: Called when a new portrait is uploaded to the server.
+- `- screenlet:onUserPortraitUploaded:`: Called when a new portrait is uploaded to the server.
 You receive the user attributes as a parameter.
-- `onUserPortraitUploadError(error)`: Called when an error occurs in the upload process.
+- `- screenlet:onUserPortraitUploadError:`: Called when an error occurs in the upload process.
 The `NSError` object describes the error.